Martial eagle: Colouring and field identification

-There are few serious identification challenges for the species.
+There are a few serious identification challenges for the species.
 The black-chested snake eagle (Circaetus pectoralis) is similar in overall colouring (despite its name it is brown on the chest and the back, being no darker than the adult martial eagle) to martial eagles but is markedly smaller, with a more prominent, rounded head with large eyes, plain, spotless abdomen, bare and whitish legs.
 In flight, the profile of the snake eagle is quite different, with nearly white (rather than dark brown) flight feathers and much smaller, narrower wings and a relatively larger tail.
 For juveniles, the main source for potential confusion is the juvenile crowned eagle, which also regularly perches in an erect position.
 The proportions of crowned eagles are quite distinct from martial eagles as they have much shorter wings and a distinctly longer tail.
 The juvenile crowned eagle has a whiter head, more scaled back, and spotted thighs and legs lacking in the martial eagle.
 Beyond their distinct flight profile by wing and tail proportions, crowned eagles have whiter and more obviously banded flight-feathers and tail.
 Other large immature eagles in Africa tend to be much darker and more heavily marked both above and below than martial eagles.